ArveH/ABulkCopy/AParser/SupportedSyntax.md

 I'm using Extended Backus-Naur Form (EBNF) notation.
 I'm not following the spec 100%, but more like this: [W3C Extensible Markup Language (XML) 1.0 (Fifth Edition)](https://www.w3.org/TR/xml/#sec-notation)

-NOTE: Currently, whitespace is not specified in the grammar, but it could occur anywhere except in the middle of a token.
+NOTE: Currently, whitespace is not specified in the grammar, but it could occur anywhere between tokens.

-## Tokenizer
+## Tokens

 ``` ebnf
 CommaToken ::= ','